 What Grease to Use in CV Axle?

+How To Grease A CV Axle.
 Lithium grease is the most suitable grease for CV joints.
 You wouldn’t want to use oil because it could ebb out of the boot.
 The protective layers in the boot require lithium grease because they can withstand high temperatures and enable them to slide smoothly.

 The graphite and molybdenum constituents give optimum thermal stability.
 It could withstand a temperature of 260 degrees Fahrenheit.